 If there’s a downside to the Tojiro, it’s maintenance.
 The VG-10 steel has alloy elements that resist wear, which means you won’t have to sharpen it as frequently, but you’re going to have to work harder to sharpen it when that time comes.
 There are plenty of solutions on the market to getting this blade back to a keen edge, like our favorite electric knife sharpener, but if you want to take a shot at hand-sharpening with a waterstone it’s just that much more work than the other knives we tested.

 If you’re using the Tojiro in the kind of kitchen where people are sometimes cutting against ceramics and metal, you’re going to be spending even more time sharpening a blade like this.
 The Nexus resists damage a tiny bit better and is easier to repair.

 The other downside to Tojiro’s steel choice is that they layer a softer steel on either side of the extra-hard core.
 This looks kind of neat, but that softer steel is vulnerable to scratches.
 If you’re using a magnetic knife bar or an electric sharpener, be prepared to see scratches and “snail-trail” marks.

 Like the Nexus, this is a blade that’s too thin for some jobs; it’s a symmetrical edge grind, but it’s a refined slicer more than than a work-horse chopper.
-If you’re used to full-bellied chef’s knives for rocking up and down on the cutting board, this shape will take some adjusting.
+If you’re accustomed to full-bellied chef’s knives for rocking up and down on the cutting board, this shape will take some getting used to.